-.

-1.2 Problem statement of the research
+1.2 Statement of the research problem

-Most of fish farms are faced with problem of fish diseases result to stagnant growth and fish mortality The problem rising depend on performance of water quality analysis some of study revealed that deterioration of water quality in fish production it contribute poor fish growth ,increasing of disease (Yukgehnaish et al 2020) also revealed that the quality of water it depend on factors such Technology used both quantity and quality food supplied to fish and quality of water supplied to farm hence those factors it tend to change both qualitative and quantitative of water quality parameter include physical, chemical and microbiological parameter The solution to the problem is to assess quality and quantity of water quality parameter for fish farm particularly microbiological parameter in relation to physical chemical parameters the study will help fish farmers to manage or control water quality against fish mortality and stagnant growth so as to allow proper growth rate ,reproduction of cultured fish for maximum yield therefore This study will conducted for the aimed of address this gap in knowledge The study will assess microbiological quality of pond water used for fish culture in relation to physico chemical parameter at kunduchi
+Most of fish farms are faced with problem of fish diseases which might result to stagnant growth and fish mortality.
+Studies show that deterioration of water quality in fish production, contribute to poor fish growth which in turn leads to diseases (Yukgehnaish et al 2020, add other references).
+The water quality in aquaculture depends on different factors such the quantity and quality of food supplied to fishes and quality of water supplied to farm (references???).
+These factors lead to changes of the quality of water in the system through …….??.
+The long-term persistence of this situation affect the both the physical, chemical and might lead to eruption of dangerous microbial growth (reference???).
+The solution to the problem is to assess quality and quantity of water quality parameter for fish farm particularly microbiological parameter in relation to physical chemical parameters the study will help fish farmers to manage or control water quality against fish mortality and stagnant growth so as to allow proper growth rate ,reproduction of cultured fish for maximum yield therefore This study will conducted for the aimed of address this gap in knowledge The study will assess microbiological quality of pond water used for fish culture in relation to physico chemical parameter at Kunduchi

 1.3 OBJECTIVES

 1.3.1 Main Objective

-To assess Microbiological quality of pond water used for fish culture at Kunduchi
+To assess microbial quantity of pond water at Kunduchi fish pond

 1.3.2 Specific objectives